-Recitation of Chapter 12 of Bhagwad Gita
+Recitation of Chapter 12 of Bhagavad Geeta

-This translation of the glorious and all-important Chapter 12 (on bhakthi yoga) comes from Bhagavan Baba Himself.
+This translation of the glorious and all-important Chapter 12 (on bhakthi yoga) comes from Bhagawan Baba Himself.
 About this chapter, Dr. John Hislop wrote: 'Swami gave the translation in 1984 in one of His Discourses.
-He told us in that discourse that we should memorise the twelfth chapter of the Bhagavad Gita, paying careful attention to what is said, and put these slokas (verses) into use in daily life.'
+He told us in that discourse that we should memorise the twelfth chapter of the Bhagavad Geeta, paying careful attention to what is said, and put these slokas (verses) into use in daily life.'

 "The second incident came about when he was given a small, yet very potent pamphlet, written by Professor N. Kasturi’s daughter, which described a true devotee.